oscar-project/oscar-website/content/authors/laurent/_index.md

 # Interests to show in About widget
 interests:
-- Morphosyntactic analysis and parsing
-- Development of lexical resources
+- Digital humanities
-- Neural language models
+- TEI
-- Interpretability of neural networks
-- Text simplification
+- Standardization
-- Raw corpus processing
+- Lexicography
-- Computational and quantitative morphology
-- “Classical” and computational etymology
-- Computational historical linguistics
+- Computational Linguistics
-- Applications of NLP

 # Education to show in About widget